cablesalty/PanicButton/readme.md

 ### Display a fake desktop and mute audio on a single keypress

 ## Compatibility
-Panic Button is **only** compatible with **Windows 10 or above**.
+Panic Button is compatible with **Windows 10 or above**.
 Mac functionality is in beta, and Linux compatibility is not possible right now due to inconsistencies between distros and systems.

 ## Setup
 You can either download and install Panic Button by using [the precompiled exe file](), or you can proceed and set up Panic Button manually. **Manual install is not recommended for people who never used node.js**.